 - Provide a list of potential contractors to assist you in finding a contractor able to carry out the proposed work.

-- Inform you at the earliest opportunity if the dead or dying (DD) five day rule might apply.
+- Inform you at the earliest opportunity if the dead or dangerous (DD) five day rule might apply.

 - Inform you, at the earliest opportunity if the DD five-day rule applies.

 - Advise when you should expect a response.
-Process your application within six weeks.
+Process your notification within six weeks.